 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 You can read more in my disclosure policy.

 First of all, it’s important to know that all of our savings accounts are in one place – at Capital One 360.
 Capital 360 is a FDIC insured online banking program that links directly to your checking account.
 Yes, I’ve looked at other online accounts but so far, this account is the best one I have found.

-We do have one savings account at our bank but the other 12 accounts are located at Capital One 360.
+We do have one savings account at our bank but all our other savings accounts are located at Capital One 360.
 For us, our electronic savings accounts serve as our digital envelopes.
 If you are familiar with Dave Ramsey, you’ll understand what I mean.

-The savings account that we have at our bank serves as our personal overdraft protection from surprise bills.
+The one savings account that we keep at our bank serves as our personal overdraft protection from surprise bills.
 We keep just a little bit in there so we can move money around as necessary when it’s time to pay our bills.
 We’ve found that this type of slush fund works well for us.